 96. Buddy — Superghetto: Even with cosigns from Kaytranada, J. Cole and the late Nipsey Hussle, Buddy remains criminally overlooked.
 His second album made his talents undeniable.

-95. $ilkMoney — I Don’t Give a Fuck About This Rap Shit… Virginia-based $ilkMoney sounds like if Busta Rhymes was in ’96, took psychedelics and rapped about critical race theory.
+95. $ilkMoney — I Don’t Give a Fuck About This Rap Shit… Virginia-based $ilkMoney sounds like if Busta Rhymes was born in ‘96, took psychedelics and rapped about critical race theory.

 94. Nosaj Thing — Continua: Unsung hero of early 2010’s post-dubstep returned with his 5th album; this time with famous friends serpentwithfeet, Panda Bear, Duval Timothy and more.